EmrysMyrddin/docker-labs/chapters/webapps.md

 Since we ran the container in detached mode, we don't have to launch another terminal to do this.
 Run `docker ps` to view the running containers.

 ```
-$ docker ps
+$ docker container ps
 CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS              PORTS               NAMES
 a7a0e504ca3e        dockersamples/static-site   "/bin/sh -c 'cd /usr/"   28 seconds ago      Up 26 seconds       80/tcp, 443/tcp     stupefied_mahavira
 ```

 Check out the `CONTAINER ID` column.
 You will need to use this `CONTAINER ID` value, a long sequence of characters, to identify the container you want to stop, and then to remove it.
 The example below provides the `CONTAINER ID` on our system; you should use the value that you see in your terminal.
 ```
-$ docker stop a7a0e504ca3e
+$ docker container stop a7a0e504ca3e
-$ docker rm   a7a0e504ca3e
+$ docker container rm   a7a0e504ca3e
 ```

 >**Note:** A cool feature is that you do not need to specify the entire `CONTAINER ID`.
 You can just specify a few starting characters and if it is unique among all the containers that you have launched, the Docker client will intelligently pick it up.